sharkdp/fd/README.md

 * Easy syntax: `fd PATTERN` instead of `find -iname '*PATTERN*'`.
 * Colored output.
 * Regular expressions.
+* Smart case: the search is case-insensitive by default, but will be case-sensitive if the pattern contains an uppercase character.
 * The command name is *50%* shorter than `find` :-).

 ## Examples